weakish/homebrew-anytap/README.md

 # any-tap.rb: This one `brew tap`s anything you throw at it.

+## NOTICE

+**DO NOT INSTALL OR USE**: Homebrew recently changed how it stores taps internally.
+I will need to update `any-tap` to handle this.
+Until I do so, you shouldn't install or use it.
+(2014-05-06)

 ## What is it?

 It's an [external command][ec] for [Homebrew][brew].
 It is meant to be